jmfrancklab/jmfrancklab.github.io/Instrumentation.md

 NMR (nuclear spin resonance) and ESR (electron spin resonance), we wanted to customize the design of our NMR spectrometer, eliminating all but the most essential components.
-To our surprise, we have been able to implement a very minimalistic design that currently employs standard test and measurement components and home-built circuitry, yet can observe low-frequency low-volume NMR with high signal to noise.
+Exceeding our expectations, we have implemented a very minimalistic design that currently employs standard test and measurement components as well as home-built circuitry to observe low-frequency low-volume NMR with high signal to noise.

 ## Biochemical Wetlab